-Farmstead Fest 2025: The Poetry of Place
+Little Workshop: The Poetry of Place

-What does it mean to be here, now?
+• What does it mean to be here, now?
 What does it mean for a place to have an identity?
 How do our identities exchange energy with the space we occupy, be that a room or a neighborhood or a planet?
 We know that witnessing place activates our psyche and our spirit; the poetry of place helps us unpack this dynamic.

-Just so we’re on the same page for today, when I say poetry, I do mean what you think of as verse (imagine lines that stop long before reaching the right side of the page), but I truly believe that poetry is a way of thinking and putting together that you can apply to any genre of writing or act of life.
+Just so we’re on the same page, when I say poetry, I do mean what you think of as verse (imagine lines that stop long before reaching the right side of the page), but I truly believe that poetry is a way of thinking and putting together that you can apply to any genre of writing or act of life.
 So if you came here looking to write some poems, great.
 But if you’re more of a prose writer or person who simply likes writing in their journal, this is for you, too.

 It is possible to put patterns together in such a way that many many patterns overlap in the same physical space.…In a poem this density creates illumination….The connection not only illuminates the words, but also illuminates our actual lives.

 It’s easy to agree that the height of the ceilings in your house affect the airflow, but what about how the line length in your poem affects the way you stress certain syllables?
 I want you to stop for a moment and think of a poem not as a work of art, but as a work of architecture.
-I hope you can see that this definition of poetry fits our subject at hand quite well, for the poetry of place is concerned with exactly that: many many patterns overlapping the same physical space.
-Personal, public, biological, historical, sensory, relational.
-From the textures of leaves to the dappled light that washes over them to the scent of pine that surrounds everything and is made possible by the level of humidity in the air to which the warmth of your own body contributes.

 Now for fun, let’s combine that definition with my favorite definition of metaphor.
 In the eponymous lecture from her book Madness, Rack, and Honey, poet Mary Ruefle defines metaphor as “simply an exchange of energy between two things.”
 She goes on: